moja-global/About_moja_global/Contributing/How-to-Assign-a-Version.md

     -   Change the **Science Design** so the code changes within the existing framework are required.

 3.  **PATCH** is increased when you:
-    -   You make backwards-compatible bug fixes
+    -   You make backwards-compatible bug fixes.
-    -   Change the science design so no code changes are necessary
+    -   Change the **Science Design** so no code changes are necessary.

 ### Build Versioning